IRTF-HRPC/drafts/draft-feminism.md

 ## Brief history of feminism and the internet

-The ways in which feminists have understood, used and mobilised on the internet is significant for a baseline understanding of how internet protocols and feminism intersect.
+The ways by which feminists have been understood, used and mobilised in the Internet is significant for a baseline understanding of how internet protocols and feminism intersect.
 Intersectional feminist action and analysis can be collected into two strategies: addressing the status quo and creating alternatives.
 Feminists on the early internet embodied both.

 It is important to note here that there has always existed a gender gap in access to the internet, which is exacerbated by global wealth inequality.